sigsergv/dotfiles/mac/russian-shortcuts/README.md

 Overview
 ========

-This bindings file adds a few text manipulation hotkeys that are not available by default:
+This bindings file adds a few text manipulation hotkeys that are not available by default (they have been added a few years ago actually):

 * ^u - kills text to the beginning of paragraph
 * ^k - kills text to the end of paragraph